Moving from the US to Australia

 If you add to that the low crime rate, the lowest population density of any continent in the world, and the fact that it indeed is a multicultural society- you can see why it’s one of the best places to live in on Earth.

 Australia is also a massive piece of land with more than three million square miles, so if you want to travel the country, you will need a lot of time to do so.
 The rich ecosystems make exploring this island a real adventure; from the sandy beaches and the tropical rainforests, to the golden deserts and even mountains with snow.
+This makes moving to Australia sound like an amazing adventure.

 If you’re from the US and you’re considering moving to this alluring place, you should be prepared before packing your suitcase and hitting the jets.